KEITH FULK ID CAMP

 Professionally Licensed and Certified Coaches

-ID Camp 2013 is lead by Keith Fulk, current Head Men's Varsity Soccer Coach at St. Leo University, and Sunshine State Conference Coach of the Year.
+ID Camp 2014 is lead by Keith Fulk, current Head Men's Varsity Soccer Coach at Saint Leo University, 2013 Sunshine State Conference Coach of the Year and NSCAA South Region Coach of the Year.

 Fulk is well respected among his peers as a championship winning player and coach.
 Among his many accomplishments, Keith worked directly with the U16 and U18 Soccer Development Academy League teams; served as assistant coach for the U.S. U17's - helping them qualify for four FIFA U17 World Cups; coached West Virginia University and the University of Tampa, leading UT to three NCAA tournament appearances and the 2001 D-II National Championship.